HauntedBees/Godot-Accessibility-Suite/README.md

 If you would like to add to the project, by all means, go for it!
 All contributions must be made with a permissive open source license to ensure as many game developers as possible have access to this code.

 # Usage
-This suite is probably not entirely usable yet, even for the features that are already implemented.
-The intention is that certain functionalities will be grouped together and developers will be able to simply copy those script files into their own projects.
-It is possible that making this whole thing a plugin might be a better idea in the long run.
-An example project and usage notes for each feature will be added eventually.
+Create the folder `res://addons/gas/` in your project and copy the contents of this repository's `addons/gas` folder into there.
+Then in Godot go to **Project Settings** > **Plugins** and enable **Godot Accessibility Suite**.
+Usage information for each feature is described in that feature's summary below.
+An example project will be added eventually.

-# Features (based on the Game Accessibility Guidelines as they existed on 1FEB2022)
+# Current Features

 ## [Controller Remapping](https://gameaccessibilityguidelines.com/allow-controls-to-be-remapped-reconfigured/)
 `GASInput.remap_action(action:String, event:InputEvent)` will update a Godot action (as seen in the **Input Map** in **Project Settings**) to a new value.
 This supports both keyboard and gamepad inputs concurrently, so if `ui_accept` is configured to the "Start" button on a gamepad as well as the Enter key on a keyboard, calling `GASInput.remap_action("ui_accept", user_pressed_the_spacebar_key)` will replace the Enter key binding with a Spacebar key binding, but leave the "Start" button binding unchanged.